boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 + `int protocol` = `0`                //
   - The protocol to be used with the socket.
 Normally there is only one protocol per socket type.
 In this case the protocol value is 0.

-Our C socket function will therefor be:
+Our C socket function will be:
         `int ipv4Socket = socket(AF_INET, SOCK_STREAM, 0);`

 ### bind()